kimdoh/id_proto/week5/post.md

 When defining `title`, you can allow only `<h1>` elements to automatically apply some formatting when this content is injected into the page.

 Ensure that this is a *repeatable* post type so that we can have many instances of it within the Prismic interface.
+In the future, we will setup *single* post types, which exist exactly once.
+For instance, your `about` page.